Abstract

 The upper sub-graph illustrates the whole multiple sessions tDCS neuromodulation pipeline including seven sessions (days) and eight task-demanded days.
 Here, the “flash” icon indicates conducting tDCS neuromodulation (active anodal stimulation for active NM group and sham stimulation for sham NM group).
 This “+” label means a task-demanded day, where no stimulation is required for participants but all the covariates of interests should be measured by experience sampling methods.
 The bottom sub-graph reflect specific pipeline in task-demanded days.
 Participants were required to provide response at five progressive time moments nearing deadline for task aversiveness and outcome value in task-demanded days.
 In this diagram, the icon of “clock” symbolize ecological momentary assessment for measuring instant task willingness and outcome value.
 In addition, twice tests for daily emotions (labeled by “+”) were added for participants at 10:00 and 16:00 as covariates of no interests to be adjusted.

-Materials and methods
+Materials and Methods

 Participants

 Due to the lack of diagnostic criteria for clinical procrastinators, we recruited a large-scale sample (n = 1,682) to obtain a stable benchmark distribution.
-Thus, the procrastinators were captured once their procrastination scores were higher than 66, using General Procrastination Scale (GPS) (see Fig. 2A-B).
-Following this criterion, a total of 186 participants were included initially, which was in accordance with empirical evidence (i.e., 10 – 15% prevalence of procrastination) (Harriott & Ferrari, 1996).
+Thus, the procrastinators were captured once their procrastination scores were higher than 66 on General Procrastination Scale (GPS) (see Fig. 2A-B).
+Following this criterion, a total of 186 participants were included initially, which was in accordance with empirical evidence (i.e., 10 - 15% prevalence of procrastination) (Harriott & Ferrari, 1996).
 Subsequently, the semi-structured interview was performed to screen those suffering from problematic procrastination and volunteering for this study, thereby enrolling 53 participants (see SM Methods).
-Seven participants were eventually excluded for analyses because they voluntarily dropped out before experimental completion.
+Seven participants were eventually excluded from the analyses because they voluntarily dropped out before experimental completion.
 All the included participants were screened for depression and anxiety symptoms (see Tab.
 1).

 Flow diagram of CONSORT (A) and partial details of randomized groups (B-D) and neural locations of electric pole (E).